Robert Kelly (political analyst)

-Robert E. Kelly (born September 27, 1972) is an American political analyst on inter-Korean affairs and associate professor in political science at Pusan National University.
+Robert E. Kelly is an American political analyst on inter-Korean affairs and professor in political science at Pusan National University.
 In March 2017, he and his family rose to fame when his live interview on BBC World News was gatecrashed by his children and wife.

 Early life and education

-Originally from Cuyahoga County, Ohio, Kelly in 1994 graduated Phi Beta Kappa from Miami University with a BA in history and political science.
-Following his undergraduate studies, he attended Ohio State University and obtained an MA in international relations in 2002 and a Ph.D. in international relations in 2005 and wrote a dissertation titled, The Impact of Non-Governmental Organizations on the Bretton Woods Institutions.
+Originally from Cuyahoga County, Ohio, Kelly in 1994 graduated Phi Beta Kappa from Miami University with a B.A. in history and political science.
+Following his undergraduate studies, he attended Ohio State University and obtained an M.A. in international relations in 2002 and a Ph.D. in international relations in 2005 and wrote a dissertation titled, The Impact of Non-Governmental Organizations on the Bretton Woods Institutions.
 He studied in Germany and had an internship in the German Bundestag.
 He speaks German fluently.

 Career

 2013 Wikinews interview with Kelly about Kim Jong-un and rising tensions with North Korea.

 Kelly is an associate professor of international relations in the Department of Political Science and Diplomacy at Pusan National University in Busan, South Korea.
 As a political analyst on inter-Korean affairs, he contributes to print and televised media, and has been referred to as a "damn good Korea analyst" by one of his peers.
 He has made media appearances on the BBC World News, China Central Television and Al Jazeera and has written for several publications including The Diplomat and Foreign Affairs.
 He has also provided expert opinion for The Washington Post and Reuters.
 Kelly is furthermore a prolific contributor to The Interpreter, published by the Australian think tank Lowy Institute.